 I didn’t realise that leather jackets were kewl until about 10 years ago when my sister Aimy asked for one for her birthday.
 I felt a bit confused by her request as I didn’t really know anyone who wore leather jackets.
-At that point in time I was at university in Edinburgh trying on an ill-fitting voice that definitely didn’t suit me (‘yeah’ became ‘yah’ for a while), berating my parents for not having a drive (srsly, what an asswipe), and getting used to a bunch of chins walking away from me when I replied that I went to a school they hadn’t heard of.
-During this hiatus from normality and sense, whilst I’d been trying to understand what the King’s Road and Crazy Larrys were etc., Aimy was being cool, going to gigs and stuff and enjoying the company of slightly more grounded folk.
+At that point in time I was at university in Edinburgh trying on an ill-fitting voice that definitely didn’t suit me (‘yeah’ became ‘yah’ for a while), berating my parents for not having a drive (srsly, what an asswipe), and growing accustomed to chins backing away from me after innocently disclosing that I’d attended a school they hadn’t heard of.
+During this hiatus from normality and sense, whilst trying to understand what the King’s Road and Crazy Larry’s were, Aimy was being cool, going to gigs and enjoying the company of slightly more grounded folk.
 During a visit to her university one time, I suddenly saw her in a totally different light as she bopped to The Strokes, White Stripes and Libertines in her leather jacket.
 She was still pretty and delicate, but with a harder veneer.
 The idea of wearing one myself had never dawned on me, I kind of associated them with this lot (below), never daring to imagine that a prep-meister such as myself might be able to pull one off.

-As fate would have it, I soon moved in with one of my best friends Rachel who leant me her leather jacket on a night out and I decided to live in it, for about 3 years.
+As fate would have it, I soon moved in with one of my best friends Rachel who leant me her leather jacket on a night out and I decided to live in it.
+For about 3 years.
 It was probably quite pongy by that stage, so she eventually gave it to me.
-Wahey!
-There is a pic of me on google images wearing Rachel, with actual Rachel, though sadly it’s emblazoned with photographer Dafydd Jones’s watermark so you can’t quite enjoy the full glory of it but it remains nevertheless, a wonderful record for posterity.
+There is a picture of me on google images wearing Rachel, with actual Rachel, though sadly it’s emblazoned with photographer Dafydd Jones’s watermark so you can’t quite enjoy the full glory of it but it remains nevertheless, a wonderful record for posterity.
 I still have the coat, and will never be parted from it even though it is now nothing more than a filthy rag with buckles and buttons hanging off every cuff and lapel.
-It was my first, my smelly, my everything.
-‘The Rachel’.

 The original A-2 and G-1 flying jackets gradually evolved into the more lightweight MA-1 that lends it’s shape and features to what we might recognise today as the contemporary bomber jacket.
 The transition from perfunctory piece of equipment to fashionable, civilian garment was made after the Second World War when the coat became the wind shield of choice for various divergent social groups such as skinheads, scooterheads, and of course, diehard Top Gun fans.

-Now the (air)field is wide open and bombers come in all manner of shapes and colours, as you can see in the gallery below.
+Now the (air)field is wide open and bombers come in all manner of shapes and colours, as evidenced in the gallery below.

 If you are a competitive type, you might be aware of the bomber’s sporty cousin, the Varsity jacket.
 According to Wiki the correct name for the Varsity is actually a ‘letter jacket’, an item ‘traditionally worn by high school and college students in the United States to represent school and team pride as well as to display personal awards earned in athletics, academics or activities.’
 Yep, well now it’s worn by kooky types at fashion shows to display personal awards in the form of expensively stitched together panels of fabric, and also to grab the attention of Tommy Ton or Scott Schuman, e.g. this beauty worn by Natasha Goldenberg (very hard not to wonder off topic when you google images of this Russian multi-tasker – designer, stylist, Mum, and possessor of the most extraordinary collection of outer garments).